Stateful Data Flow Beta Build composable event-driven data pipelines in minutes.

 connector "discord-stars-outbound" (http-sink) created

-Your end-to-end pipeline is up and running.
+Your end-to-end dataflow is up and running.

 Let’s produce a fake record to test it: